 The Galapagos Islands…a marvel of Mother Nature.
 Largely untouched by human activity over the centuries, this isolated archipelago is home to a fascinating array of land and marine species found nowhere else.
 Blue-footed Boobies and crimson red Sally Lightfoot Crabs contrast dark lava rocks and camouflaged Marine Iguanas.
 Basking Sea Lions line powder-white beaches while Pelicans and Frigate birds ply the skies.
 Plunge into the turquoise waters to join playful Sea Lions and Sea Turtles.
 On land, the Giant Galapagos Tortoises have a magical presence all their own and can weigh up to 500 pounds!
+Explore out Galapagos Travel Tips blog post.

 Each day is as varied as the islands are different–from birdwatching and hiking to the world’s second largest caldera, to kayaking through mangroves and diving with sharks.
 This UNESCO World Heritage site is explored and loved by travelers of all ages, activity levels and interests.